glennklockwood/limelead/content/pages/hpc-howtos/nvidia-jetson-nano.md

 The exact image name (`nvcr.io/nvidia/l4t-ml:...`) is just the image name from the previous step (`ngc registry image pull ...`) with `nvcr.io/` prepended.

-For what it's worth, the `sudo docker run ...` command will work even if you don't `ngc registry image pull` beforehand.
+For what it's worth, the `docker run ...` command will work even if you don't `ngc registry image pull` beforehand.
 So again, I'm not sure what value the NGC pull command does.